galaxyproject/galaxy-hub/src/admin/tools/Custom%20Code.md

         raise Exception, "The number of bins %s must be a number between 1 and 100" % bins
 ```

 this code will intercept a number of parameter errors and return corresponding error messages.
-The parameter <tt>incoming</tt> contains a dictionary with all the parameters that were sent through the web.
+The parameter `incoming` contains a dictionary with all the parameters that were sent through the web.

 ## Pre-job and pre-process code